AL-Qudzzz/WasteGO/README.md

 # WasteGo

-WasteGo is a comprehensive platform designed to streamline waste management and promote envir/ ├── src/
+WasteGo is a comprehensive platform designed to streamline waste management and promote environmental responsibility.
-│   ├── app/                # Next.js App Router: pages and layouts
-│   ├── components/         # Reusable UI components (ShadCN, custom)
-│   ├── context/            # React context providers (e.g., AuthContext)
-│   ├── lib/                # Helper functions, Firebase config, actions
-│   ├── ai/                 # Genkit flows and AI-related logic
-│   └── hooks/             # Custom React hooks
-├── public/                 # Static assets
-├── android/               # Android platform specific files ├── resources/             # App resources (icons, splash screens) └── ...                    # Configuration filesesponsibility.
 By connecting users with waste collection services, facilitating responsible disposal of various waste types, and providing tools for tracking environmental impact, WasteGo aims to create a cleaner and more sustainable future.

 ## Table of Contents
 - [Core Features](#core-features)